Was Devil’s Punch Bowl a concentration camp in Natchez?

-One of the more annoying post-Civil War propaganda campaigns started by the Southern Confederacy is to blame their own humanitarian disasters on liberating armies.
+Long form: One of the more annoying 1870s disinformation campaigns by remnants of the Southern Confederacy is to blame their own humanitarian disasters on liberating armies.
 “Devil’s Punch Bowl” in Natchez, Mississippi is one such example.
 Many thousands of slaves intentionally malnourished and denied basics like clothing or education were pushed upon Union forces, then fraudulently written into movies and books as entirely a Union disaster.

 For some perspective consider when concentration camps of Nazi Germany were liberated, many prisoners died immediately or soon after.
-Nobody I know ever blames those deaths on Allies, yet in terms of the Civil War it is common to hear the Union blamed for the Confederate slave deaths that came after liberation.
+Nobody I know ever blames Auschwitz deaths after liberation on Allies, yet in terms of the Civil War it is common to hear the Union humanitarian efforts blamed for the Confederate slave deaths around Natchez.

 I’ve met personally with survivors and liberators of Nazi concentration camps, who described tragic events to me such as a starved prisoner dying from care — eating a real meal too excitedly/quickly (something known well to anyone familiar with shipwreck history).